centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-centreon-ha/installation.md

 The **centreon** [resource group](https://docs.centreon.com/docs/installation/installation-of-centreon-ha/overview/#what-processes-are-synchronized-by-centreon-ha) is the list of processes that Pacemaker will have to manage.
 These processes will not be managed by the central nodes themselves (most of them have been [disabled](#stop-and-disable-services) on the central servers).

-#### Define the VIP address
+#### Define the central VIP

-Run the following command on the active node to let it know the address of the VIP.
+Run the following command on the active central node to let it know the address of the VIP.

 ```bash
 pcs resource create vip \